tsdat/aws-ingest-template/README.md

   You can rename the existing files to match your LOCATION(s) or you can create a new file as needed.

+  For more information on tsdat's configuration files see our documentation on customizing [Configuration Files](https://tsdat.readthedocs.io/en/latest/configuring_tsdat.html#configuration-files)

 * **Configure your pipeline's file handlers**

   Update the **`lambda_function/pipelines/config/storage_config.yml`** file to specify the file handlers required for your pipeline.